-Bank of America is the second-largest bank in the U.S., boasting more than 4,400 branches nationwide.
+Bank of America is the second-largest bank in the U.S., boasting about 4,400 branches nationwide.
 The bank has more than $2 trillion in total assets, some of which go toward funding its suite of Bank of America credit cards.
 Most of these cards come with perks that reward customers for their purchases, such as the popular Cash Rewards card.

 Keep reading for a review of the Bank of America Cash Rewards credit card, and find out if it’s the right cash-back credit card for you.

 The Bank of America Cash Rewards credit card can be a good choice for someone seeking a credit card for everyday purchases.
 It’s also one of the best first credit cards for first-timers.
 The card comes with no annual fee, and new cardholders currently receive a $200 online cash rewards bonus after making at least $1,000 in purchases within the first 90 days of the account opening.
 Learn more about the features of the Bank of America credit card so you can better decide if it’s the best fit for you.